-Sadly, many people suffer with sleep problems and here I want to provide some helpful information and changes you can make to improve your sleep or quality of sleep:
+Sadly, many people suffer with sleep problems and here I want to provide some helpful information and changes you can make to improve the quality of your sleep.

-- If you catnap during the day, this decreases the amount of sleep you need at night – It’s a maths thing, our bodies and minds need a certain amount each day and if we cat nap this decreases the amount of sleep we need at night, so if you do just plan to go to bed later.
-Often people go to bed at the same time and then get worried when they can’t go to sleep (which stops them from going to sleep)
+It’s a maths thing, our bodies and minds need a certain amount each day and if we cat nap this decreases the amount of sleep we need at night, so if you do just plan to go to bed later.
+Often people go to bed at the same time and then get worried when they can’t go to sleep (which stops them from going to sleep).

 Useful tips for a better night’s sleep

-- Stop worrying about sleeping – You get 80 per cent of what you need by lying down and relaxing with your eyes closed, so if you find you can’t sleep get relaxed and comfortable and you will still feel much of the benefits of sleep.
+1. Stop worrying about sleeping .
+You get 80% of what you need by lying down and relaxing with your eyes closed, so if you find you can’t sleep get relaxed and comfortable and you will still feel much of the benefits of sleep.

-- Manage your stress – If stress is a contributory factor to not sleeping, seek professional help is getting this sorted.
+2. Manage your stress.
+If stress is a contributory factor to not sleeping, seek professional help is getting this sorted.
 The UK Council for Psychotherapy has a list of qualified psychotherapists in your area.
 Hypnotherapy can also be very useful.

-- Keep a notepad near your bed and when worries or racing thoughts come write them down – This empties you head and your unconscious mind then knows that whatever you were thinking won’t be forgotten.
+3. Keep a notepad near your bed and when worries or racing thoughts come write them down.
+This empties you head and your unconscious mind then knows that whatever you were thinking won’t be forgotten.
 You can then look at it the next day with a fresh pair of eyes.
 This takes some practice as you brain gets used to it so I would suggest trying it for at least two weeks.

-- Learn to relax – Easier said than done I know!
+4. Learn to relax.
+Easier said than done I know!
 Relaxation is a skill and takes practice.
 Connecting with nature is one good way to relax.

-- Take regular exercise – And notice when in the day exercise is most beneficial to you.
+6. Take regular exercise.
+Notice when in the day exercise is most beneficial to you.
 Some people find that exercising late at night leaves them to hyped up to go to sleep.

-- Avoid alcohol near bedtime as it does not provide a good quality of sleep – Many people have a drink in the evening to relax, but the resulting quality of sleep is not very good as your body is left with all the alcohol to process and it’s dehydrating so you do not wake feeling refreshed.
+7. Avoid alcohol near bedtime as it does not provide a good quality of sleep.
+Many people have a drink in the evening to relax, but the resulting quality of sleep is not very good as your body is left with all the alcohol to process and it’s dehydrating so you do not wake feeling refreshed.
 If you do drink in the evening, stop a few hours before bedtime and have plenty of water before going to bed.

-- Avoid activities that increase your heart rate like scary movies or thrillers just before bed (there is one obvious exception to this!).
+9. Avoid activities that increase your heart rate like scary movies or thrillers just before bed (there is one obvious exception to this!).
 While some people can watch the goriest slasher flicks and go to bed with no problem, many find that watching scary thrillers ignites their fight-or-flight response.

-- Warm baths and milky drinks before bed do work – It’s medically proven.
+10. Warm baths and milky drinks before bed do work.
+It’s medically proven.
 A bath an hour or so before bedtime leaves our bodies at the ideal temperature for sleep and milky drinks, because they are easy to digest and have a fat content, distract our bodies in processing so that we can wind down and drift off to sleep.